gluster/glusterdocs/docs/Administrator-Guide/Directory-Quota.md

 > **Note**
 > In a multi-level directory hierarchy, the strictest disk limit
 > will be considered for enforcement.
-Also, whenever quota limit
+Also, whenever the quota limit
 > is set for the first time, an auxiliary mount point will be
 > created under /var/run/gluster/<VOLNAME>.
 This is just like any
 > other mount point with some special permissions and remains until
-> quota is disabled.
+> the quota is disabled.
 This mount point is being used by quota to set
 > and display limits and lists respectively.

 ## Displaying Disk Limit Information